GammaBeta/gammaraul-lp-archive/Level Repository/Level 42 - Lost Yosher (For The Tag Contest) Information.md

 Deadfish's Part: From 0x To 3740x <br>
 My Part: From 4060x To 7280 <br>
 **Contributors:** No additional contributors.
 (What were you smoking, 9-year-old me?) <br>
 **Additional Comments by Current Me:** This is a quite tough, non-linear level I and Fesh made for a Collab Contest, and it's quite good, even if it was too hard for me, but I have to wonder, why did I delete it?
 It seems like a perfectly presentble level for the tag.
 Is there something I'm forgetting?
 I'll have to ask Fesh later.
+Also, the whole problem with the Custom Backgrounds also happens for Custom Songs, my sincerest apologies.